Apple Security Research Device

-The cryptex subsystem allows a researcher to load a personalized trust cache and a disk image containing corresponding content.
-A number of defense in-depth measures have been implemented that are designed to ensure that this subsystem doesn’t allow execution on user devices:
+The cryptex subsystem allows a researcher to load a personalised trust cache and a disk image containing corresponding content.
+A number of in-depth defence measures have been implemented that are designed to ensure that this subsystem doesn’t allow execution on user devices:

 launchddoesn’t load the

 cryptexdlaunchd property list if it detects a normal customer device.

 cryptexdaborts if it detects a normal customer device.

 AppleImage4doesn’t vend the nonce used for verifying a research cryptex on a normal customer device.